carpentries/carpentries.org-archive/_posts/2019/11/2019-11-04-translations-in-japanese.md

 As Japanese is very different to English, the translations themselves have proven to be challenging and time consuming.
 We did not expect it to be easy.
 In particular, we are mindful to not have more than one translator working on the same section.
-We provide feedback by reviewing each translated lesson in the form of a Pull Request to [our GitHub repository](https://github.com/swcarpentry-ja)- we discuss how in more detail below.
+We provide feedback by reviewing each translated lesson in the form of a Pull Request to relevant repositories in [our GitHub organisation](https://github.com/swcarpentry-ja)- we discuss how in more detail below.
 We hope that this format will be compatible with a larger community maintaining and updating lessons in the future and that it could be useful for anyone considering translating the lessons into another language.
 We are still sorting out the details on how to merge these lessons with the Spanish and English versions and how to keep them up-to-date or versioned as a release.

 Recently, we met to discuss our progress and we now have many translated lessons to review, especially for the R-novice-gapminder course.
 We ran a “marathon” over weekends in summer where several of the core translators were active at the